Matir03/minions/spooky/docs/architecture.md

 ### Constraint Satisfaction
 - Robust constraint graph system for combat and repositioning resolution
-- Efficient SAT solver integration for the combat and repositioning stages
+- Efficient SAT solver integration for determining combat and repositioning actions
 - Handling of complex game rules and interactions

 ## Implementation Notes